-Jeffrey Goldberg — having already shrilly called for war with Irandoubles back on himself:
+Jeffrey Goldberg — having stated the case for war with Irandoubles back on himself:

 The nuclear experts I respect most, including Bruce Blair, of Global Zero, and David Albright, of the Institute for Science and International Security, both call a Middle East in which Iran possesses a small number of nuclear weapons a dangerously unstable place.
 Here is what Albright told me Monday about Iran’s particular challenges in an escalating confrontation — the no second-strike conundrum: “In a crisis, you don’t want to go first, but you don’t want to go second, either.
 It ends up in an unstable situation.
 Miscalculations can result in nuclear weapons being used.
 Iran may feel it doesn’t have second-strike capability and so would, in an escalating crisis, feel it has to use what it has first.”
 Iran, he explained, will be hampered, for many years after it crosses the nuclear threshold (assuming it is allowed to cross), by a small arsenal of comparatively modest bombs.